 Andrés received his B.A. in Interdisciplinary Studies from Michigan State University in East Lansing, Michigan and his A.L.M in Liberal Arts with a concentration in Dramatic Arts from Harvard University in Cambridge, Massachusetts.
 His research interests include the theatre of the psychic, the works of playwright Nilo Cruz, and the cultural hybridity of ‘American’ and ‘Latino’ cultures.
 Andrés is from Detroit, Michigan.

-Miriam received her B.A. in Theatre and German from Hillsdale College in Hillsdale, Michigan and her M.A. in Theatre HIstory, Theory, and Literature from Indiana University.
-Her research interests include medieval theatre, German romanticism, and the theatrical activities of the Irish Literary Revival.
-Miriam is from West Chicago, Illinois.
+Miriam received her B.A. in Theatre and German from Hillsdale College, in Hillsdale, Michigan, and her M.A. in Theatre History, Theory, and Literature from Indiana University.
+She is also pursuing a Ph.D. minor in Medieval Studies.
+In addition to medieval theatre (particularly the intersection between popular theology and its presentation in performance), her research interests include German Romanticism and the Irish Literary Revival.
+She has twice presented papers at Vagantes, the largest graduate student conference for medieval studies in North America, and now serves on its board of directors.
+Miriam is originally from West Chicago, Illinois.

 Justin received both his B.A. in Anthropology and English Literature and his M.A. in Drama from Washington University in St. Louis, Missouri.
 His research interests include the combined work of Tadashi Suzuki and Anne Bogart and the history of movement on the stage, especially in comic performance.
 Justin's directing and performance credits include productions with Metro Theatre Company, New Jewish Theatre, OnSite Theatre Company, Dramatic License Productions, and HotCity Theatre, all in St. Louis.